O. J. Simpson: Film and television

 During and after the murder trial, Simpson was the frequent subject of mocking jokes by Norm Macdonald on Saturday Night Live.
 These jokes, which became famous, are widely believed to have caused Macdonald to be fired by NBC executive Don Ohlmeyer, who was friends with Simpson.
 Television host Conan O'Brien remembered Macdonald's comedy as the most notable commentary about Simpson's trials.
 In the wake of Simpson's death, Macdonald's jokes about him went viral.
 Prior to Macdonald's death, he jokingly claimed to have changed his mind about Simpson's guilt.
 According to Macdonald's friend Lori Jo Hoekstra, however, that new commentary was enough for Simpson to reach out to Macdonald and offer to play golf.

 In Fox Network's TV movie, The O. J. Simpson Story (1995), Simpson is portrayed as a youth by Bumper Robinson and as an adult by Bobby Hosea; his close friend Al Cowlings is portrayed as a youth by Terrence Howard and as an adult by David Roberson.
 In CBS's TV movie American Tragedy (2000), Simpson is played by Raymond Forchion.

 BBC TV's documentary, O.J.
-Simpson: The Untold Story (2000), produced by Malcolm Brinkworth, "reveals that clues that some believe pointed away from Simpson as the killer were dismissed or ignored and highlights two other leads which could shed new light on the case."
-The Investigation Discovery TV movie documentary, OJ: Trial of the Century (2014), begins on the day of the murders, ends on the reading of the verdict, and comprises actual media footage of events and reactions, as they unfolded.
+Simpson: The Untold Story (2000), produced by Malcolm Brinkworth, "reveals that clues that some believe pointed away from Simpson as the killer were dismissed or ignored and highlights two other leads that could shed new light on the case."
+The Investigation Discovery TV documentary film OJ: Trial of the Century (2014) begins on the day of the murders, ends on the reading of the verdict, and comprises actual media footage of events and reactions, as they unfolded.
 Also an Investigation Discovery TV documentary is O.J.
 Simpson Trial: The Real Story (2016), which entirely comprises archival news footage of the murder case, the Bronco chase, the trial, the verdict, and reactions.